Ado-trastuzumab emtansine (Intravenous)

 Generic name: ado-trastuzumab emtansine (AY-doh tras-TOOZ-oo-mab em-TAN-seen)

 Medically reviewed by Drugs.com.
 Last updated on Jan 18, 2021.

 Do not substitute ado-trastuzumab emtansine with or for trastuzumab.
 Hepatotoxicity, liver failure, reductions in left ventricular ejection fraction, and death have occurred in ado-trastuzumab emtansine-treated patients.
 Monitor hepatic function and left ventricular function before beginning treatment and before each dose.
 Modify, hold, or discontinue treatment as necessary.
-Exposure to ado-trastuzumab emtansine can result in embryo-fetal death or birth defects.
+Exposure to ado-trastuzumab emtansine during pregnancy can result in embryo-fetal harm.
 Advise patients of these risks and the need for effective contraception .